synthphonic/raspbi-agent-learning/README.md

 Join us to learn more on raspberry pi and make some apps using
-1. .NET CORE 3.x
+#### .NET Core 3.x
-2. Learn how to build and publish self hosting .NET Core apps on linux arm environment (on full linux desktop and Raspberry Pi), and run it in the PI itself. ****Mari Mari MARI!!!!****
+* Learn how to build and publish self hosting .NET Core app on Raspberry Pi and run it in the PI itself.
+* Learn how to run .NET Core webapi app using Nginx as reverse proxy

+#### Python
-3. Learn how to implement some basic WebApi using .NET Core
+* Learn how to implement some basic WebApi using .NET Core
-4. Learn how to implement some basic WebApi using Python
+* Learn how to implement some basic WebApi using Python

+****Mari Mari MARI!!!!****

 ## Run a simple .NET Core web app on Raspbian
 There are several ways that we can approach to run web apps or web apis' on a Raspbian OS.